Vallek/web-pres/summary/en/search_pres.md

 ##### SEO sites

-There are many low-quality sites on the web created for SEO, copying someone else's content.
+There are many low-quality sites on the web created for SEO, copying someone else's content or "AI" generated.

 ##### Non-core sites